leeinfy/Network-Softwarization/lab2/README.md

 <br>
 <br>
-<b>any json error will relate to ONOS would not be able to find all the link, hosts, or devices<b>
+<b>Any json error is caused by ONOS fail to find all the links, hosts, or devices<b>